 - A Fortune 100 company in civil and criminal investigations regarding possible FCPA violations, resulting in both the DOJ and SEC closing their investigations without bringing any charges or seeking any penalties.

-- Former senior executive of Valeant Pharmaceuticals in government investigations and civil securities class actions and other litigation relating to the company’s restatement.
+- Former CEO of Valeant Pharmaceuticals in government investigations and civil securities class actions and other litigation relating to the company’s restatement and sales practices.

 - Former CEO of Hewlett-Packard in regulatory investigations and civil litigation.